Voicing Britannia : Opera, Gender, and Jews, 1760-1830

 Full Description

-According to a widely held view in eighteenth-century Britain, Britons were somehow inherently unmusical.
-This supposed shortcoming was, in fact, a virtue.
+According to a widely held view in eighteenth-century Britain, Britons were somehow inherently unmusical, and this supposed shortcoming was, in fact, a virtue.
 George Colman explicated this view when he wrote in 1762 that "for arts and arms, a Briton is the thing!
-John Bull was made to roar -- but not to sing."
+John Bull was made to roar—but not to sing."

 However, he was responding to an already changing cultural landscape.
 The 1760s saw the emergence of English-language opera, and the rise of a new generation of British singers ready and able to perform it.
-In response to long-held suspicions towards Italian opera and its singers, this turn was a bold attempt to offer British audiences a new vision of themselves: a vision of Britain as a singing nation.
+In response to long-held suspicions toward Italian opera and its singers, this turn was a bold attempt to offer British audiences a new vision of themselves: as a singing nation.

-Voicing Britannia begs the question of whether Britons could indeed sing, and how song and music were negotiated in the British public in the evolving cultural landscape.
-Drawing on a wide variety of primary sources, text follows three groups of groundbreaking singers -- high-pitched men, virtuosic prima donnas, and Jews -- who sought to shift the landscape of opera in Britain, all while challenging prevailing gender norms and social categories.
-These attempts gave rise to a certain interplay, and to an insistent reticence that clung to the conventional.
-Over a period of several decades, attempts to adopt opera as a national vehicle helped galvanize a guarded attitude toward music - one that Britons were forced to admit was constitutive of their national identity, and that was profoundly influenced by artists at the margins of British society.
+This is the books central theme: the question of whether Britons could sing, and how it was negotiated in public discourse within an evolving cultural landscape.
+Drawing on a wide variety of primary sources, the text follows three groups of groundbreaking singers—high-pitched men, virtuosic prima donnas, and Jews—who sought to shift the landscape of opera in Britain, all the while challenging the prevailing gender norms and social categories.
+These attempts gave rise to a certain interplay—between an evolving cultural form seeking approval, and an insistent reticence that clung to the conventional.
+Eventually, the effort to adopt opera as a national vehicle, over a period of several decades, only helped to galvanize a guarded attitude toward music—an attitude that Britons were forced to admit was constitutive of their national identity.

 最近チェックした商品